 I am John.
-I am a financial planner and investment manager.
+I am a Certified Financial Planner® (CFP®).
 I enjoy working with people who care for others and their community – firefighters, therapists, doctors, nurses, and teachers.
 As you help others, you also must help yourself.
 That’s where I come in.
 I help you put all the financial pieces together into a cohesive strategy that matches you and your values.
 Just as I encourage my clients to align their finances with their values, I seek to align Trail Financial Planning with my values – supporting families, relationships, community and the natural world.

 I am Liz.
 I am a financial planner, investment manager, and a mental health therapist.
 I enjoy working with couples and families, widowers and single women, and small businesses such as health professionals to bring awareness to their financial lives.
 I assist people in getting their financial lives under control and on track so that they can worry less and enjoy their lives more.
 I will help you figure out what is important, create a plan with you and guide you along the way.
 I was raised in Bellingham and love living here with my two kids, and our dog.
 I enjoy being active, getting out and enjoying our geography – skiing and hiking in the mountains and playing in the islands.
 I wouldn’t chose to live anywhere else!